ioccc-src/winner/faq.md

-The IOCCC uses the Mastodon social network for announcements such as the opening and closing of a new IOCCC, changes to the IOCCC web site, updates during the judging process, and when new IOCCC winners are selected.
+The IOCCC uses the Mastodon social network for announcements such as the opening and closing of a new IOCCC, changes to the IOCCC web site, updates during the judging process, and when new IOCCC entries are selected.
 We recommend you follow us on Mastodon.

 If the author wishes to not specify an Mastodon handle, or if the Mastodon handle is